leanmargaret/BIS15W2021_lalvarez/midterm2/midterm_2.md

 ![](midterm_2_files/figure-html/unnamed-chunk-21-1.png)<!-- -->

-India appear to have had exponential growth.
+India appear to have had exponential growth (China is also growing very quickly, but it's more of a quadratic, not exponential).

 ## Income